-Matthew holds degrees from the College of William & Mary (BA) and the University of Oxford (M.Phil, 2016; D.Phil, 2020).
+Matthew holds degrees from the College of William & Mary (BA, 2013) and the University of Oxford (M.Phil, 2016; D.Phil, 2019).
 He is currently a Visiting Lecturer in Musicology at the Peabody Institute and The Johns Hopkins University.
-Recent assistantships include the Georgetown University Symphony Orchestra and the Annapolis Symphony Academy, and the National Orchestral Institute.
+Recent assistantships include the Georgetown University Symphony Orchestra, the Annapolis Symphony Academy, and the National Orchestral Institute.

 Matthew is currently a Postulant for Holy Orders in the Episcopal Diocese of Maryland, pursuing an M.Div at the Yale Divinity School and the Yale Institute of Sacred Music.
 There, he is also resident in the Berkeley Divinity School, the Anglican/Episcopal seminary at Yale.
 His studies are jointly underwritten by YDS and the ISM, with additional support from Berkeley, the Domestic and Foreign Missionary Society, the Diocese of Maryland, and Grace & St. Peter’s.